-OECD QSAR Toolbox models showed a concern for carcinogenicity for 2,3-TDA and all analogues based on SAs (see Table C-4 and Table C-5).
-The level of carcinogenicity concern in OncoLogic for 2,3-TDA was "high-moderate" based on structure-activity relationship (SAR) analysis only (aromatic amine with amino groups ortho to one another).
+OECD QSAR Toolbox models showed a concern for carcinogenicity for 3,4-TDA and all analogues based on SAs (see Tables C-4 and C-5).
+The level of carcinogenicity concern in OncoLogic for 3,4-TDA was "high-moderate" based on structure-activity relationship (SAR) analysis only (aromatic amine with amino groups ortho to one another).
 OncoLogic indicated the level of concern for carcinogenicity as "moderate" for 2,4-TDA based on animal carcinogenicity data and SAR analysis (aromatic amine with amino groups meta to one another).
-The level of carcinogenicity concern in OncoLogic for 2,6-TDA, 2,5-TDA, 2,5-TDA hydrochloride, 2,5-TDA sulfate and 2,4-TDA dihydrochloride was "moderate" based on SAR analysis only (aromatic amine with amino groups meta or para to one another).
-OncoLogic reported a "marginal" level of concern for 2,6-TDA dihydrochloride (shown as no results for model in Table C-4) based on a lack of evidence of carcinogenicity from animal studies and SAR analysis (aromatic amine with amino groups meta to one another).
-VEGA showed concern for carcinogenicity of 2,3-TDA using the CAESAR and ISS models (no data for the IRFMN/ANTARES or IRFMN/ISSCAN-CGX models).
+The level of carcinogenicity concern in OncoLogic for 2,6-TDA, 2,5-TDA, 2,5-TDA hydrochloride, 2,5-TDA sulfate, and 2,4-TDA dihydrochloride was "moderate" based on SAR analysis only (aromatic amine with amino groups meta or para to one another).
+OncoLogic reported a "marginal" level of concern for 2,6-TDA dihydrochloride (shown as no results for models in Table C-4) based on a lack of evidence of carcinogenicity from animal studies and SAR analysis (aromatic amine with amino groups meta to one another).
+VEGA showed concern for carcinogenicity of 3,4-TDA using the CAESAR and ISS models (no data for the IRFMN/ANTARES or IRFMN/ISSCAN-CGX models).
 All four VEGA models showed concern for carcinogenicity for 2,4-TDA and 2,4-TDA dihydrochloride.
 Carcinogenicity models in VEGA produced inconsistent results for 2,5- and 2,6-TDA (and their salts).
 While the CAESAR model showed concern for both compounds (and their salts), the ISS model showed concern only for 2,5-TDA (and its salts), and the IRFMN/ISSCAN-CGX model did not show concern for either compound (or their salts).
 There were no data for the IRFMN/ANTARES model for 2,5- or 2,6-TDA (or their salts).
-The Toxtree tool indicated that 2,3-, 2,4-, and 2,6-TDA were potential carcinogens based on QSAR, but 2,5-TDA was not.
-The Toxtree tool showed there was no concern for nongenotoxic carcinogenicity for 2,3-TDA or any of its analogues.
+The Toxtree tool indicated that 2,4- and 2,6-TDA were potential carcinogens based on QSAR, but that 3,4- and 2,5-TDA were not.
+The Toxtree tool showed there was no concern for nongenotoxic carcinogenicity for 3,4-TDA or any of its analogues.

-The ToxAlerts tool showed a concern for genotoxic carcinogenicity and/or mutagenicity for 2,3-TDA and all analogues based on various SAs (see Table C-4 and Table C-5).
-The Toxtree models also suggest a concern for genotoxic carcinogenicity for 2,3-TDA and all analogues based on SAs.
+The ToxAlerts tool showed a concern for genotoxic carcinogenicity and/or mutagenicity for 3,4-TDA and all analogues based on various SAs (see Tables C-4 and C-5).
+The Toxtree models also suggest a concern for genotoxic carcinogenicity for 3,4-TDA and all analogues based on SAs.

-In general, SAR predictions indicate a concern for genotoxicity and carcinogenicity for 2,3-TDA and TDA analogues across several software systems evaluated.
-Moreover, a clear pattern or relationship between the position of the amino groups (2,3-TDA is a o- isomer, 2,5- is a p- isomer, and 2,4- and 2,6- are m- isomers) and potential differences in SAR predictions are not apparent for the TDA compounds.
+In general, SAR predictions indicate a concern for genotoxicity and carcinogenicity for 3,4-TDA and all TDA analogues across several software systems evaluated.
+Moreover, a clear pattern or relationship between the position of the amino groups (3,4-TDA is a o- isomer, 2,5- is a p- isomer, and 2,4- and 2,6- are m- isomers) and potential differences in SAR predictions are not apparent for the TDA compounds.
 Previous SAR evaluations have suggested enhanced chemical reactivity for the o- and p-substituted aromatic amines due to quinone formation (Bajot et al., 2010).
 However, based on the available experimental and in silico data discussed above, the influence of the position of the amino groups on the potential genotoxicity and carcinogenicity of the TDA compounds is unclear.

 STEP 7.
-EVIDENCE INTEGRATION FOR SCREENING EVALUATION OF 2,3-TDA CARCINOGENICITY
+EVIDENCE INTEGRATION FOR SCREENING EVALUATION OF 3,4-TDA CARCINOGENICITY

-Table C-6 presents the data for multiple lines of evidence pertinent to the screening evaluation of the carcinogenic potential of 2,3-TDA.
+Table C-6 presents the data for multiple lines of evidence pertinent to the screening evaluation of the carcinogenic potential of 3,4-TDA.